 During the rotations, you observe and assist with:

-- Providing mechanical ventilation to postsurgical patients (including those who have had coronary artery bypass graft, as well as heart, lung and liver transplants), patients resuscitated by emergency medical staff and long-term ventilator patients
+- Providing mechanical ventilation to postsurgical patients (including those who have had coronary artery bypass graft, as well as heart, lung, and liver transplants), patients resuscitated by emergency medical staff and long-term ventilator patients

 - Providing supplemental oxygen to patients

-- Assisting physicians with diagnostic procedures, such as bronchoscopy and pulmonary exercise stress testing
+- Assisting physicians with diagnostic procedures

 As part of these procedures, respiratory therapists educate the patients and their families regarding therapy.